top of page

 HOMEMADE SEED GNAWS

-2/3 cup Mixed Canary Seed (or a mix of any small seeds)
+2/3 cup Mixed Canary Seed

-2 or 3 Tbsp Flour
+2 or 3 Tbsp Buckwheat Flour

-Unsweetened Baby Fruit Juice/Puree.
+Unsweetened Baby Fruit Juice/Puree or Water.

 • Mix flour and seeds together in a small bowl.